csharpfritz/PhillyCC2017.1AmA/README.md

 ## Questions:
 1. What REALLY happened with project.json??
+    1. Runtime identifiers and how to publish with [ASP.NET Core article on CodeProject](https://www.codeproject.com/Articles/1168100/Build-and-Deploy-Your-ASP-NET-Core-Application)
+1. Where is NuGet.config on disk?
+    1.  %appdata%\NuGet

 1. How does the versioning for .NET get decided, ex: changed from 1.2 to 2.0

 1. Can I run an ASP.NET Core service in Docker using Visual Studio 2015?